Asaeli Boko

 In October 2010, he was signed on by English club, Sale Sharks whose head coach Mike Brewer has previously worked with Boko during Fiji's 2009 Autumn Internationals.

+He was dropped from the Fiji Warriors squad in February 2012.
+In January 2013 he joined NZ club Northland.

 Career

 Boko is one of a select few Fijians to have played for his country at both international 7's and 15's something which is considered an honour in Fiji.